mohdanees604/Climate-Change-Extenson/climate-change/README.md

 ## Garfield Extension for Firefox

-Taken inspiration from bogoblin (Creator of this extension) to come up with this project
+Taken inspiration from bogoblin (Creator of this extension) to come up with this Climate-change-extension project

 ## Compilation instructions